dekapd99/LoanTracker/README.md

 4. Build & Run (CMD + R).

 ## Simulation & Approach
-1. Fetching Loan Data from Provided API and Display the Information from API in a Custom Card
+1. Fetching Loan Data from Provided API and Display the Information from API in a Custom Card.

 2. Display Detail Information in a Custom Card